servrox-solutions/safe-complete-services/README.md

 CONFIG_SERVICE_URI=http://config-nginx

-# The port exposed to the host by the nginx image.
+# The port exposed to the host by the nginx image

 NGINX_HOST_PORT=8090